Skip to main content

 Positive Test Result

-It is critical to monitor your symptoms after a positive test because while most people may have mild symptoms, COVID-19 can become severe regardless of age or underlying conditions.
+Monitor your symptoms closely.
+While most people may have mild symptoms, COVID-19 can become severe regardless of age or underlying conditions.
 Seek medical attention immediately or call 911 if you develop trouble breathing, pain or pressure in the chest; new confusion; bluish lips or face; or inability to wake or stay awake.
 If you seek medical care, call ahead and tell them that you have COVID-19.

 Negative Test Result